movestore/movestore.github.io/appspec.md

 # Appspec.json

 The `appspec.json` file is used to define an App within MoveApps.
-Here, dependencies and settings of the App are defined.
+Here, dependencies, settings and documentation properties of the App are defined.
 Few of the settings are mandatory and have a fixed list of possible values, others are optional.

-## Settings/parameters

-In order to give the user the ability to configure an App within MoveApps, the settings for the App must be defined.
-The user can change these settings in the MoveApps interface and the values are transferred as parameters to the App when it is started.

 ## Validator

 For creation, test and verification of the `appspec.json` there is the [Settings Editor](https://moveapps.org/apps/settingseditor ':ignore').
 With its help you can quickly and easily define and visualise your settings.
+If errors occur, suggestions for improvement are given.

-### Settings types
+## Settings

+In order to give the user the ability to configure an App within MoveApps, the settings (of parameters) for the App must be defined.
+Once the App is running, the user can thus change settings via the MoveApps interface and the values of parameters are transferred to the App when it is started.

 There are different types of settings:
   - [Text](de/string.md)
   - [Integer numbers](de/integer.md)